-Brad Pitt opens up about his family being 'ripped' apart
+Brad Pitt opens up about his family being 'ripped apart'

 "I was boozing too much," he said "It's just become a problem.
 And I'm really happy it's been half a year now, which is bittersweet, but I've got my feelings in my fingertips again."

-But Pitt said he doesn't want there to be ill will between him and Jolie.
+Pitt said he doesn't want there to be ill will between him and Jolie.

 "I see it happen to friends," he said.
 "I see where the one spouse literally can't tell their own part in it, and is still competing with the other in some way and wants to destroy them and needs vindication by destruction, and just wasting years on that hatred.
 I don't want to live that way."